 Pans slid on towels, and heat went through them so that I had to have a thick pile for any dish I’d just taken out of the boat.
 Still, when I looked for a trivet ashore, all I could find were tiles.
 We were in Mexico and they were very pretty, but not really practical for a boat: heavy, breakable and pans were prone to slip on them — and the tiles would slide on the counter.

 Then, while looking on Amazon before a trip back to the US, I found the solution: silicone trivets.
-They do an excellent job of heat protection, they are naturally non-skid, they’re lightweight, unbreakable, easy to keep clean and don’t make a sound in the cupboard.
+They do an excellent job of heat protection, they are naturally non-skid, they’re lightweight, unbreakable, easy to keep clean (see some other trivets that are horrid to clean) and don’t make a sound in the cupboard.
 And just for fun, they come in a variety of sizes, shapes and colors.

 I like the LeCreuset trivets, shown here, because of their ridged pattern that gives better air flow than the ones that are totally flat.